caseybreen/caseybreen.com/content/page/social_networks/index.md

 ## Acknowledgements

-This course is largely based on a course originally developed by the wonderful Prof. Dennis Feehan at UC Berkeley.
+This course is largely based on an undergraduate [course](https://dennisfeehan.org/teaching/2025fa_demog180/) originally developed by the wonderful Prof. Dennis Feehan at UC Berkeley.
-I am grateful for his generosity in sharing materials and pedagogical approaches that informed the structure and content of this class.
+I am grateful for his generosity in sharing materials (especially lecture slides) and pedagogical approaches that informed the structure and content of this class.
+I greatly benefitted from this course, and it inspired me to create a